envoyproxy/go-control-plane/docs/cache/Server.md

 ## Info

-The provided gRPC server will take care of create new watches when new Envoy nodes register with the management server.
+The provided gRPC server will take care of creating new watches when new Envoy nodes register with the management server.

 > *NOTE*: The server supports REST/JSON as well as gRPC streaming